akdwivedi7355/todoweb/README.md

 ## Database Setup

-The MSSQL database is used for storing user credentials and tasks.
-Ensure the stored procedure `sp_ManageLogin` is correctly implemented.
+The MSSQL database is used for storing all procedure and tasks.
+Ensure the All stored procedure is correctly implemented.

 Example stored procedure for login: